LucasKook/dare/README.md

 Below we show the performance on the shifted out-of-sample data.
-De-correlating the score residuals from the anchors (induced by causal regularization) leads to a better out-of-sample log-likelihood on shifted data.
+De-correlating the score residuals from the anchors (induced by causal regularization) leads to a better out-of-sample log-likelihood on shifted data;
 ```r
 logLik(m0, newdata = test)
 ### [1] -2692.289